OnePointGlobal/OnePoint-API-Documentation-V2/README.md

 401 | Unauthorized.
 The session details cannot be successfully authenticated for the API method.

 > Any other Status values are included in the documentation for the API method.

+## Meta Data
+It is possible to provide meta data with any API method (where appropriate) in order to help track your messaging more effectively.
+For more information on this refer to the Meta Data documentation.

+### Call Backs
+OnePoint global offers the ability to ca

 ## API's
 The API's are split into the following: